What is TeX?

 The TeX typesetting system

 The AMS offers a collection of mathematical symbol fonts and two collections of style files -- AMS-LaTeX and AMS-TeX -- for use with TeX.
 These style files provide easy ways to code mathematical expressions.
-All these items areavailable by anonymous FTP or via a Web link from the AMS TeX web pages
+All these items are available via a Web link from the AMS TeX web pages or by anonymous FTP.